 Are proxy votes permitted and what are the rules for proxy use?

 First, make sure your By-Laws provide for proxy voting, as proxy voting might otherwise be challenged by some owners.
-Check your By-Laws under — “Meetings of Members of the Corporation”.
-Here you will find guidelines for the use of proxies; for example, how proxies are counted, whether or not a proxy form must be presented at each meeting, whether or not a proxy form must be signed by the owner, and whether or not a proxy may be revoked.
+Check your By-Laws under — “Meetings of Members of the Corporation” and usually titled “Appointment of Proxy”.
+Here you will find guidelines for the use of proxies.
+For example, how proxies are counted, whether or not a proxy form must be presented at each meeting, whether or not a proxy form must be signed by the owner, and whether or not a proxy may be revoked.

 Types of Proxies